This blog may contain affiliate links. Read our disclosure policy for more info.

 The two towns are connected by State Highway 5, which forms part of the larger Thermal Explorer Highway.
-This road follows lake edges and meanders through some of the most incredible landscapes this country has to offer, which makes for a pretty amazing journey.
+This road follows lake edges and meanders through some of the most incredible places the North Island has to offer, which makes for a pretty amazing journey.

 Taupo and Rotorua are scenic, vibrant towns in their own right, but the trip between the two is just as noteworthy.

 Of course, as is the case with any road trip, it sure does help if you actually know where to go.
 We’ve put together a guide to the 17 best stops from Taupo to Rotorua (or Rotorua to Taupo) to help you plan an amazing drive that you’ll never forget.

 Need wheels?
 For rental cars, I always book with Discover Cars since the website is so easy to use with great prices.
 For motorhomes and campervans, I really like JUCY because of their huge selection and multiple depot locations that make pick-up and drop-off a breeze.
 You can browse JUCY’s availability here.
 Alternatively, you can see all the different rental companies available on Motorhome Republic.

 Often, super scenic drives come at the price of many hours behind the wheel and poorly maintained roads.
 Fortunately, that’s not the case here!
 The drive from Taupo to Rotorua is short, pleasant, and easy, with only about an hour of drive time.

 Rotorua is around 80 kilometers (50 miles) north of Taupo, and the drive is mostly straight.
 The road also tends to be pretty quiet, with relatively few other cars around.
 The speed limit along the highway is 100 kph (62 mph), except for when you pass through villages when the limit is usually 50 kph (30 mph).